anupriya0703/trial/OpenEBSdoc1.md

 ## <a class="anchor" aria-hidden="true" id="why-cstor-operators"></a>Why cStor Operators?

- The cStor operators support a whole range of operations on cStor pools and volumes.
+ cStor operators support a whole range of advanced operations on cStor pools and volumes.
 Some of which are listed below:
-- Provisioning and De-provisioning of cStor pools.
+- Provision and De-provision cStor pools.
 - Pool expansion by adding disk.
 - Disk replacement by removing a disk.
 - Volume replica scale up and scale down.